 Microtubules are essential for chromosome segregation, intracellular transport, positioning of organelles, directed cell migration and differentiation.
 All these processes require the organisation of microtubules into arrays with different geometry and density and the proper regulation of dynamics and interactions at the microtubule ends.
-My lab focuses on the mechanisms that generate specific microtubule arrays in polarised cells and on the dynamic interactions of microtubule tips with intracellular structures and the cell cortex to control cell shape changes and directed cell migration.
+My lab focuses on the mechanisms that generate specific microtubule arrays in polarised cells, the dynamic interactions of microtubule tips with intracellular structures and the cell cortex and the intracellular cargo transport along microtubules.
 To do this we combine quantitative live cell imaging approaches with in vitro reconstitution assays.

 I have been awarded a Lister Institute Research Prize in 2013 and a Wellcome Investigator Award in 2016.